nestcn/docs.nestjs.cn/docs/recipes/async-local-storage.md

   beforeEach(async () => {
     const module = await Test.createTestingModule({
-      // Set up most of the testing module as we normally would.
+      // 设置 up most of the testing module as we normally would.
       providers: [
         CatsService,
         {